pigapril/TonyStock/public/articles/3.Netflix 併購華納全解析：如何利用「預期差」與「倒金字塔」策略獲利/Netflix Acquires Warner Capitalizing on Expectation Gap Strategy.en.ini.md

 | **Pricing Power** | Limited; relies on new hits | Strong; controls multi-generational IP |
 | **Cash Flow** | High volatility | Significantly improved stability |

-## Risk Guide: Why You Should Absolutely Not Buy WBD for Arbitrage
+## Why You Should Absolutely Not Buy WBD for Arbitrage

 Many investors notice Netflix is acquiring WBD at $27.75 per share, while WBD trades at $26.08, and consider buying WBD to capture the 6% spread. **Do not do this.**